uhoang/mltools/README.md

 # mltools

-Collection of machine learning algorithm implemented in python from CS229
+Collection of basic home-made ML algorithms in Python from CS229